datatheorem/TrustKit/docs/getting-started.md

 changes in your App.
 If you make a mistake, you might cause your App to pin a set of keys that validates today but which stops validating a week or a year from now, if something changes.
-In that case, your App will no longer be able to connect to its servers and will stop working.
+In that case, your App will no longer be able to connect to its servers and will most likely stop working, until it gets updated with a new set of pins.

-Unless you are very confident that you understand the Web PKI, and unless you are very confident that you can manage your site’s cryptographic identity very well, you should not use key pinning.
-Stick to regular, un-pinned SSL connections until you get more confident.
+Unless you are confident that you understand the Web PKI that you can manage the App servers' cryptographic identity very well, you should not use key pinning.

 Generating SSL Pins